yonkahlon/Zenject/README.md

 For a much more interesting example of using facades and sub-containers, be sure to take a look at the included sample game (not the Asteroids game, the other one, underneath the "Sample2" folder)

 A more in-depth explanation of what's going on here:  The facade class, in addition to being used by scene-level classes to interact with the sub-container, is also the "root" of the object graph for the sub-container.
 If you look inside the `MonoFacade` base class, you will find dependencies on `TickableManager`, `DisposableManager`, and `InitializableManager`.
-This is why when we bind ShipMoveHandler to ITickable, it automatically gets created - because it is part of this object graph since `TickableManager` depends on all `ITickables`.
+This is why when we bind ShipMoveHandler to `ITickable`, it automatically gets created - because it is part of this object graph since `TickableManager` depends on all `ITickables`.

 ## <a id="dynamic-facades"></a>Creating Facade's Dynamically